selimbenhajbraiek/Deep-Speaker-Embeddings-for-Robust-Detection-of-Deepfake-Speech/README.md

-# Deep-Speaker-Embeddings-for-Robust-Detection-of-Deepfake-Speech
-# DeepfakeShield: Detection of AI-Generated Speech Using Speaker Embeddings
+# Deep Speaker Embeddings for Robust Detection of Deepfake Speech

 ## 🌐 Overview